ESR-NZ/human_genomics_pipeline/README.md

 ```

-If you are analysing cohort's of samples, you will need an additional directory with a [pedigree file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format) for each cohort/family:
+If you're analysing cohort's of samples, you will need an additional directory with a [pedigree file](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format) for each cohort/family using the following folder structure and file naming convention:

 ```bash